BawdyAnarchist/quBSD/Future_Development.md

 qb-stat - Change hardcoded to more flexible setup: config file, col selector, RAM/CPU/DISK colorize

 ### GENERAL / BEST PRACTICES / CLEANUP

+dispVM
+	- Add new class and boot practices
+	- vm-rc.local should use its IP address to get it's hostname from 0control ftp server
+		- This will require creating a new file in /usr/home/ftp/<IPaddr> on 0control

 The test for exec.created modifying wg0, pf, and dhcp, should be if they're included/enabled in the jail's rc script